OctopusDeploy/docs/src/pages/docs/projects/built-in-step-templates/email-notifications.md

 ```

 :::div{.hint}
-Iterating over `Octopus.Action` like this above is a useful way to retrieve data from all steps in your process without having to refer to a hard coded step name that could potentially change.
+Iterating over `Octopus.Action` like above is a useful way to retrieve data from all steps in your process without having to refer to a hard-coded step name that could potentially change.
 :::

 #### Referencing additional package metadata